alexmojaki/datafunctions/README.md

 `@datafunction` automatically converts the string argument to a datetime object, and then converts the returned datetime back to a string.

+This is useful for calling functions over a remote connection or from a different language - see [instant_api](https://github.com/alexmojaki/instant_api) and [instant_client](https://github.com/alexmojaki/instant_client) for example.

 More generally, the arguments and return value as seen from the outside the function are basic JSON serializable objects - strings, dicts, etc.
 They are converted to and from the correct types (as indicated by type annotations)